Exploring coupled tropical Pacific variability within a Multi-branch $\beta$-Variational Autoencoder: Results

 For SST, RMSE is lowest in the western tropical Pacific and increases towards the central and eastern basin, with the largest errors occurring from approximately $120^{\circ}$W to $100^{\circ}$W at the equator and in the southeastern portion of the domain at $10^{\circ}$S (Figure \ref{fig:spatial_metrics}a).
 MAE contours largely follow the shaded RMSE patterns.
 Regions of stippling are found south of the equator in the western tropical Pacific and north of the equator in the eastern tropical Pacific near $130^{\circ}$W, which indicates that test performance is consistent with training performance based on the $95$th percentile confidence level (Figure \ref{fig:spatial_metrics}a).
 In contrast, the highest $R^2$ is in the central and eastern tropical Pacific, while lower $R^2$ is in the western basin and off-equatorial regions (Figure \ref{fig:spatial_metrics}b).
 Stippling is pronounced across much of the central and eastern basin east of approximately $160^{\circ}$E (Figure \ref{fig:spatial_metrics}b).
+SST reconstructions exhibit a weak negative bias in the equatorial cold tongue (Figure \ref{fig:spatial_metrics}c).
 The error and variance patterns highlight an east-west contradiction in SST reconstruction performance: large RMSE and MAE coincide with higher $R^2$, and small RMSE and MAE coincide with lower $R^2$.
+The apparent contradiction arises from the magnitude of SST anomalies in the eastern and western Pacific.
+Regions with larger ENSO-driven SST anomalies (i.e., the central and eastern Pacific) can exhibit larger absolute reconstruction differences while still explaining a greater fraction of their temporal variance.
 This $\beta$-VAE performance aligns with the known structure of tropical Pacific SST variability, in which the central and eastern basin is dominated by large-amplitude and spatially coherent ENSO anomalies, while SST anomalies in the western Pacific warm pool are of weaker magnitude compared to the central and eastern basin \citep{trenberth1997definition, neelin1998enso, deser2010sea, capotondi2015understanding}.